phalcon/documentation/docs/cache.md

 Each Cache component contains a supplied Cache adapter which in turn is responsible for all operations.

+!!! info "NOTE"

+    Cache keys are validated on every operation.
+A key must be a non-empty string containing only the characters `A-Z`, `a-z`, `0-9`, `-`, `_`, and `.`.
+An empty key, or one containing any other character, throws `Phalcon\Cache\Exception\InvalidArgumentException` before the operation runs.
+The same validation applies to every key in the `*Multiple` operations.

 ### `get` - `getMultiple`

 To get data from the cache you need to call the `get()` method with a key and a default value.
 If the key exists, or it